JCR-UK

 (3 September 1862 - 9 June 1949)

 Rabbi Hyamson (m.
-Sara Gordon, 1892), who was born in Suwalk, Russian Poland, and came with his family to Britain in 1864, earned a BA, an LLB and LLD from University College London.
-He studied with his father, Rabbi Nathan Haimsohn, and Dayan Jacob Reinowitz and at at Jews' College, London, and in 1899, was one of the first two individuals to receive semicha in England.
+Sara Gordon, 1892), the son of Rabbi Nathan Haimsohn, was born in Suwalk, Russian Poland, and came with his family to Britain in 1864.
+He earned a BA, an LLB and LLD from University College London.
+He studied with his father and Dayan Jacob Reinowitz and at at Jews' College, London.
+In 1882 the Council of University College London awarded him the Hollier Hebrew Scholarship and in 1899, he was one of the first two individuals to receive semicha in England.
 He served briefly as preacher, secretary and teacher of the recently-established South Hackney Synagogue, now Hackney & East London Synagogue (c.1883) and later as minister of Swansea Hebrew Congregation (1884-1888), Bristol Hebrew Congregation (1890-1892) and Dalston Synagogue, London (1892-1902).
-In 1902 he was appointed as a dayan of the London Beth Din and from 1911-1913, as senior dayan, he served as acting Chief Rabbi, but was beaten in the contest for that permanent post by Rabbi Hertz.
+In 1902 he was appointed as a dayan of the London Beth Din and from 1911 to 1913, as senior dayan, he served as acting Chief Rabbi, but was beaten in the contest for that permanent post by Rabbi Hertz.
 In 1913, he left Britain for the USA, being elected rabbi of Congregation Orach Chaim in New York (1913-1944), continuing to serve that congregation as emeritus rabbi until his death.
-(Palgrave Dictionary of Anglo-Jewish History (2011), p.445.)
+(Jewish Chronicle reports; 1975 JHSE conference paper on Swansea; and Palgrave Dictionary of Anglo-Jewish History (2011), p.445.)

 Rabbi Eliyahu Hye